-Additional placements may be undertaken within any health care or service delivery setting, subject to approval from ACHSM.
+Additional placements may be undertaken within any health care or service delivery setting (metropolitan or rural), subject to approval from ACHSM.
 Historically this placement has been pursued within many different settings, including, not-for-profit organisations and other peak bodies.

-B. Academic Component - Master of Health Service Management (MHSM)2
+B. Academic Component - Master of Health Leadership and Management (MHLM)

 The second component of the HMIP is the academic program of study.
 While completing the HMIP, Management Interns undertake a Masters Degree in Health Management/Administration.
-Currently, this is a Masters of Health Services Management (MHSM), a course that sits within the Faculty of Dentistry, Medicine and Health at Griffith University (www.griffith.edu.au).2
+Currently, this is a Master of Health Leadership and Management (MHLM) a course that sits within the School of Population Health, Faculty of Medicine & Health at the University of NSW (UNSW).

-Management Interns complete this fully funded, post-graduate qualification as part-time distance education students through Griffith University which must be completed within the 2 years of the intern program.
+Management Interns complete this fully funded, post-graduate qualification as part-time distance education students through UNSW which must be completed within the 2 years of the intern program.
 You will develop skills and knowledge in current management theory and practice, develop your leadership skills and style and gain an in-depth understanding of health workforce planning.
 You will also learn about managing human resources, planning and implementing health programs, and managing performance and health budgets from respected industry practitioners and academics.
-Additionally, you will develop skills in strategic decision making and change management and an understanding of the role of innovation and the application of technology in health services management https://www.griffith.edu.au/study/degrees/master-of-health-services-management-5586
+Additionally, you will develop skills in strategic decision making and change management and an understanding of the role of innovation and the application of technology in health services management.

-General information, admission information, and program structure including available electives and their trimester on offer can be found on the link below.
+General information, admission information, and program structure including available electives and their trimester on offer can be found on the UNSW website.